billcccheng/us-county-boundary-api/README.md

 #US County Boundary RESTFUL API
 I was doing this project which required me to shade the selected counties of the users.
 Despite searching the web, I did not find any API supporting this.
-Strange thing is that I though Google MAP API would support this but...no...yeah...it gives you the shaded area of the counties but not the borders.
+Strange thing is that I thought Google MAP API would support this but...no...yeah...it gives you the shaded area of the counties but not the borders.

 So I went online to search for the county boundaries and found a lot of different source, but all were really unorganized.
-I decided to parse the information down and write a small API using NodeJS as a side project(also to practice NodeJS since I just started learning NodeJS).
+I decided to parse the information down and write a small API using NodeJS as a side project (also to practice NodeJS since I just started learning NodeJS).

 So I have deployed this to Heroku and the data can be fetched from: